markeldigital/design-system/Markel.REMUS.DesignSystem.Web/Views/Snippets/zurb-html-email-generation/readme.md

 This project allows us to have a robust email template based on the boilerplate from Zurb whilst still using our brand.

-The output should be placed in the email editor file in the 'Snippets' directory ready for people to work on the content of the final email.
+The output should be placed in the output-email file that is pulled in by an iframe in the email-editor file ready for people to work on the content of the final email.

 ## Steps to update